tadcouq/Lenovo-Ideapad-S340-15api-Hackintosh/readme.md

 | Fast Boot         | disabled        |
 | USB Boot          | enabled         |

+Update: If you can't able disable Fast Boot in UEFI mode, just leave it behind

 ### Advanced BIOS Menu

 Not recommend, but if u want to tweek more.
 Fully power off the laptop.
 Enter the BIOS by pressing F2 at boot.
 Power off the laptop again.
 Quickly enter the following code: